Is the Rise of Wearable Devices Helping or Hindering Our Training?

 Yeah, I think, Trevor a great place to start is with the device on your wrist, whether it’s a Garmin, a Suunto, a polar watch and something I want to bring up is that in this episode today, we are not reviewing product.
 This is not buy the Suunto and don’t buy the Garmin, don’t take that.
 We’re talking big picture here and so whatever I would love to start is that wearable on your wrist, if you’re going to buy one wearable it’s going to be that smartwatch, that smart, athletic watch and that product is integrating heart rate oftentimes from an optical sensor.
 It could be looking at your oxygen saturation in your periphery.
 Some of them now are doing heart rhythm detection through electrical analysis, as well as heart rate variability.
 Some of the running specific watches, they’re looking at running power and so yeah, Stephen, I’d love to start there.
 I don’t know if any of those metrics is something that just rings a bell off the top of your head, is maybe something that’s very worthwhile or something that’s not worthwhile at all.

-How does the Heart Rate Sensor work?
+How Does the Heart Rate Sensor work?

 Dr. Stephen Cheung 14:47

-Well first off, I think the heart rate sensor is is a great thing to have and it’s the technology for the large part is pretty solid.
+Well first off, I think the heart rate sensor is a great thing to have and it’s the technology for the large part is pretty solid.
 I think in terms of the light sensor and just recording the variations in the blood flow that based on your heart rate through the skin and there are still some challenges with that technology.
 I think people with tattoos that it has problem.
 People with dark skin, I think it also has some problems with.
 So there are some very kind of situation specific cases where it may not be highly accurate those sensors, but from those optical sensors you can get a ton of information and Trevor already highlighted a lot of them.
 Everything from the heart rate by itself, to heart rate variability, to oxygen saturation, to sleep patterns and all of that is really built from these, so I think there’s a lot of potential with those.
 The most solid of those measures would be heart rate because it is in essence, the rawest data, it is not processed through multiple kind of proprietary algorithms to come up with a measure.
 It’s really just the heart rate by itself, then the next level is heart rate variability, where you’re starting to process the variability between individual heart rates and then you have again, whether it’s oxygen sensing or whether it is sleep patterns and stuff, then it gets grayer the more processed it is.
 I guess my basic overview of how the technology goes.
 So it’s like anything, the raw data is the cleanest it’s most accurate and then as soon as you start processing it, then you are putting in a lot of assumptions and one of the challenges with a lot of these units is that the algorithms are proprietary.

 Trevor Connor 16:52